U.S. territorial sovereignty: Insular areas

 The italicized islands are part of a territory dispute with Colombia and are not included in the ISO designation of the USMOI.
 The United States does not administer these two territories.

 Palmyra Atoll is the only incorporated territory remaining, and having no government it is also unorganized.
 The remaining are unincorporated territories of the United States.
 Puerto Rico and the Northern Mariana Islands are styled as commonwealths.

-Dependent areas

-Several islands in the Pacific Ocean and Caribbean Sea are dependent territories of the United States.
+Federal domestic exclaves and federally owned lands